 That doesn’t mean that a theme can’t create a well designed responsive site.
 Some can.
 However, the excess html or css code is likely to cause speed problems as we discuss below.

 Page speed has a significant impact on the user experience and a number of key metrics.
 All of which are directly or indirectly related to message delivery.

 These data are a bit dated as they come from a 2018 study by Pingdom.
 They show a dramatic:

 increase in bounce rate for load speeds greater than 3 seconds.
 This appears to be an acceleration from what Google shared in 2016.

 Page speed can be affected greatly by the content management service on which you design your site.
-Most themes carry excess code.
+Most themes carry excess code in the form of unused cascading style sheets (CSS).
 This is code that is part of the theme, but not active on the page.